-- Coconut's multidimensional array literal and array concatenation syntax supports numpy objects, including using fast numpy concatenation methods if given numpy arrays rather than Coconut's default much slower implementation built for Python lists of lists. - Many of Coconut's built-ins include special numpy support, specifically: - fmap will use numpy.vectorize to map over numpy arrays. - multi_enumerate allows for easily looping over all the multi-dimensional indices in a numpy array. - cartesian_product can compute the Cartesian product of given numpy arrays as a numpy array. - all_equal allows for easily checking if all the elements in a numpy array are the same.

-- numpy.ndarray is registered as a collections.abc.Sequence, enabling it to be used in sequence patterns. - Coconut supports @ for matrix multiplication of numpy arrays on all Python versions, as well as supplying the (@) operator function.
+- Coconut's multidimensional array literal and array concatenation syntax supports numpy objects, including using fast numpy concatenation methods if given numpy arrays rather than Coconut's default much slower implementation built for Python lists of lists. - Many of Coconut's built-ins include special numpy support, specifically: - fmap will use numpy.vectorize to map over numpy arrays. - multi_enumerate allows for easily looping over all the multi-dimensional indices in a numpy array. - cartesian_product can compute the Cartesian product of given numpy arrays as a numpy array. - all_equal allows for easily checking if all the elements in a numpy array are the same. - numpy.ndarray is registered as a collections.abc.
+Sequence, enabling it to be used in sequence patterns. - numpy objects are allowed seamlessly in Coconut's implicit coefficient syntax, allowing the use of e.g. A B2 shorthand for A B2 when A and B are numpy arrays (note: not A @ B2). - Coconut supports @ for matrix multiplication of numpy arrays on all Python versions, as well as supplying the (@) operator function.

-Additionally, Coconut provides the exact same support for pandas and jax.numpy, including using jax.numpy methods over numpy methods when given jax arrays.
+Additionally, Coconut provides the exact same support for pandas, pytorch, and jax.numpy, including using pandas/jax-specific methods over numpy methods when given pandas/jax objects.